ajoshi99/iyo-apero/content/about/header/index.md

 ---
-## Configure header of page
+title: ''
+author: Anu Joshi
+date: '2021-05-26'
-text_align_right: false
+text_align_right: no
-show_title_as_headline: false
+show_title_as_headline: no
-headline: |
-  Hi, my name is Anu Joshi.
+headline: Hi, my name is Anu Joshi.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->